gabors-data-analysis/gabors-data-analysis.github.io/_pages/part4-qanda.md

 A: No, it is actually percent changes.
 Log difference is an approximation of relative difference in percent.
 We shall use percentage points when the x or y variable is already in percent, such as share of immunization for children (Ch23, case study B).
 Then, we did *not* take logs, but kept percent, so difference between percent values is the percentage point.

+>**Q: With unbalanced panel data, what should I do if I see that there is a great deal of missing values for some years in particular**

+A: If you see that, say, for a panel data on countries for the 1992-2018 period, data is missing for many countries till 1995, you may drop those years, rather than keep them empty.
+In this case, you may see that the estimated average will more reflect countries with full time series.
+If having shorter series is correlated with some key variable, this can bias the estimate.

 ## Other parts

 * [Part I - Chapter 01-06](/part1-qanda)